ninegabbs/dc-roulette/README.md

 ## How to Run the Bot by Yourself
 - Setup a new bot on Discord:
     - In Discord settings, go to "Advanced" and turn on "Developer mode".
-    - Click on "Discord API".
+    - Click on "Discord API" link.
     - Click on "make an app" link in the description.
-    - In the Developer portal, click on "Applications".
-Log in again and then, back in the    - "Applications" menu, click on "New Application".
+    - In the Developer portal, in "Applications" menu, click "New Application" button.
-    - Name the bot and then click "Create".
+    - Name the bot and "Save changes".
     - Go to the "Bot" menu and generate a token using "Add Bot".
-    - Program your bot using the bot token and save the file.
-    - Define other details for your bot under "General Information".
+Copy the token, store it somewhere safe.
     - Click on "OAuth2", "URL Generator", check the box "bot", check the permissions "Send messages" and "Create public threads", and then click on "Copy".
-    - Select your server to add your bot to it.
+This will be the invite link for the bot.
+    - Follow **How to invite the Bot to Your Server** guide with this invite link.
 - Have Python 3.10.11 installed
 - After cloning this repository, go to the project root and run `pip install -r requirements.txt` to install Python dependencies
 - Setup the app environment: